barumau/pandunia/engli/dunia_baxe.md

 ### Easy accent

 Texts in Pīnyīn are loaded with accent marks, as in "Wǒmen yě huì shuō zhōngguòhuá."
 They mark tones.
-In Standard Chinese each syllable is pronounced in one of the four tones or in the unmarked neutral tone.
+In Standard Chinese, each syllable is pronounced in one of the four tones or in the unmarked neutral tone.

 English doesn't have word tones but it has word stress.
 Word stress is variable in English, so the position of stress is unpredictable.
-In a written expression like "totally fantastic personnel", nothing shows that each word has the stress on a different syllable.
-If the stress was marked with an accent, it might look something like this:
+In a written expression like
+"totally fantastic personnel",
+nothing shows that each word has the stress on a different syllable.
+If the stress was marked on the vowels, it might look something like this:
 "tótally fantástic personnél".

 Tones are hard to learn for people who are not used to them.
 Variable stress is hard to learn for people who are used to fixed stress.
 Neither word tone nor variable word stress are necessary in the world language.

 Pandunia doesn't have lexical tone, and it has fixed stress.